104: No Such Thing As A Herd Of Koalas

 to school kids and stuff.
 And his talks are basically, oh, you never know, someone might cock up.

-I was just reading a bit about goalkeeping tactics over the years
+Yeah.
+I was reading a bit about goalkeeping tactics over the years.

 So

-John Burridge was a goalkeeper, and he kept his his reflexes nice and sharp between the 60s and the 90s was his career by asking his wife to throw fruit at him when he wasn't looking.
+John Burridge was was a goalkeeper, and he kept his reflexes nice and sharp between the 60s and the 90s was his career, by asking his wife to throw fruit at him when he wasn't looking.

 That's amazing.
 There was a guy called Harry Rennie, who was a Scottish goalie, and in the 1890s, his training regime was to throw himself onto wooden boards for half an hour every day